-To apply for employment, please fill out an Employee Application packet and include a cover letter detailing your experience and interest in the position.
-If applying with a family, complete applications need to be submitted together.
-All Employee positions are salaried with benefits, and require a multi-year commitment (varies depending on position between 2-3 years).
+To apply for employment, please submit a cover letter and updated resume detailing your experience and interest in the position.
+If you are invited into the next stage of the process, we will ask you to fill out an application packet.
+If applying with a family, please email email@example.com to learn about this process.
+All Employee positions are salaried with benefits and require a multi-year commitment (2-3 years, depending on the position).

 Questions about employment?
 Contact Staffing.

 We do not want travel expenses to prohibit you from joining Holden Village staff.
 Please contact us to access our limited travel assistance funds.

 Pastor- Accepting Applications (Open until filled)